What are the guidelines for using a mobile access tower when it is windy?

 Do you need to fit stabilisers on mobile towers at 2.5m height or less?

 It depends on the manufacturer’s instructions for the tower height you are building.
 The old 3:1 rule for the ratio of tower height to base dimension no longer works for determining the stability of a mobile tower.
 The base dimensions are now determined by a complex calculation in EN1004 which takes into account lots of factors.
 The only way you can determine if the stabilisers are required and which size of stabilisers to use, is to look it up in the manufacturer’s instructions schedule of components.
 Remember that you must fit stabilisers at the first opportunity in the build sequence and remove them at the end when dismantling.

 Do you need to be competent to use a mobile tower to work?

 There is a specific PASMA training course available for persons who will only be working from mobile towers but who are not building or dismantling, adjusting or moving them.
-Click here for details on the Work at Height Essentials Course.
+Click here for details on the Work at Height Novice Course.